shaisachs/the-recipe/README.md

 We have spent a very productive, which is not to say adventurous, weekend over here.
 The "we" in question includes, of course, yours truly and her beloved typewriter.
 The poor dear spent decades shut up in a case on a shelf, collecting dust and drying up her ink the whole time.
 Such a fine specimen of machinery, to be relegated to uselessness like that.
 Grandpa forgot she existed, I would surmise, except that he left explicit instructions that I take good care of her.
 What kind of forgotten piece of scrap earns a prominent place in one's will?
 It's a proper mystery.

 So take good care of her I shall, and indeed I have done.
 I spent several blissful hours on Saturday taking her apart, striker by striker, wiping the cobwebs off of each and every one, administering lubricating oil as though she were the Tin Man.
-Several cups of coffee were dedicated to the pursuit, until the mechanical little love was back to her old tick-tock self, thudding characters onto the roller and dinging off the carriage returns merrily.
+Several cups of coffee were dedicated to the pursuit, until the mechanical little love was back to her tick-tock self, thudding characters onto the roller and dinging off the carriage returns merrily.
 In the afternoon I polished the chassis from top to bottom, even poking into the nooks behind the ribbon spools; until I could see myself in her dignified form.
 She is a marvel to behold, like the grand old ships of the line and weighing only a tiny bit less!

-Yesterday I poked about town in search of a ribbon so that the old gal could finally talk again.
+Yesterday I poked about town in search of a ribbon so that my gal could finally talk again.
 Easier said than done, as you'd imagine.
 I dare you to look up typewriter supply stores in the phone book - it's difficult to say which is more of a relic!
 No matter, I hunted down every kind of stationary vendor I could find.
 I suppose there was some adventure after all, since I lugged my new pet around town in the pursuit.
 There she sat in the backseat, buckled in if you please, bouncing along as I managed to hit every single last pothole.
 You see, I thought it best to have her on hand for a ribbon fitting, if one were needed.
 How the world has changed since she last saw so much of it!
 She is like the Smith & Brothers Corporation's answer to Rip van Winkel, poor goose.

 In the event, she might have stayed at home - not one shred of ribbon was on offer, no matter how high nor low I should look.
 What a distressing turn of events.
 I might of course look farther afield, and perhaps I will.
-It's a manner of search a touch incongruous for the old girl, don't you think?
-More than that there is something charming about her present state - absolutely perfect in the mechanical sense, as sharp as the day she rolled off the assembly line; but mute and speechless as a tree stump because the world has passed her by.
-If I were the Poet Laureate herself I should not be able to invent such a lovely literary device, shouldn't I?
+But then again perhaps I won't - doesn't it seem like rather a lot of effort?
+More than that, there is something charming about her present state - absolutely perfect in the mechanical sense, as sharp as the day she rolled off the assembly line; but mute and speechless as a tree stump because the world has passed her by.
+If I were the Poet Laureate herself I should not be able to invent such a lovely literary device.

 Well, I wish you all the best with this inane recipe hunt of yours.
 You could do worse than to inspect the package of a bag of chocolate chips, if you want to know the truth.